globalmicrobialidentifier-WG3/datasets/README.md

   9. sha256sumRead1 - A checksum for the first read from the SRR accession
   10. sha256sumRead2 - A checksum for the second read from the SRR accession

+## Citation

+If this project has helped you, please cite us with

+Timme, Ruth E., et al. "Benchmark datasets for phylogenomic pipeline validation, applications for foodborne pathogen surveillance."
+PeerJ 5 (2017): e3893.

 [![Build Status](https://travis-ci.org/globalmicrobialidentifier-WG3/datasets.svg?branch=master)](https://travis-ci.org/globalmicrobialidentifier-WG3/datasets)